 - Zen to Done – Leo Babauta

-These systems will help you control and organize what comes your way.
+These systems will help you control and organise what comes your way.
 The most important advice I can give you is to find a way of doing this that works for you and then use it consistently.

 3. Tackle Your Mindset

-As I started to get better organized, I learnt something else.
+As I started to get better organised, I learnt something else.
 I discovered that doing more wasn't what made the difference.
 Being more focused on the things that really mattered to me was.
 Doing more was actually getting in the way.